intel/trusted-certificate-issuer/README.md

 - [Intel® SGX device plugin](https://github.com/intel/intel-device-plugins-for-kubernetes/blob/main/cmd/sgx_plugin/README.md) for Kubernetes
 - [Intel® SGX AESM daemon](https://github.com/intel/linux-sgx#install-the-intelr-sgx-psw)
 - [cert-manager](https://cert-manager.io/next-docs/installation/).
 The `cmctl` is also used later in the examples so you may want to install it also.
-- Linux kernel version 5.11 or later on the host (in tree SGX driver)
+- Linux kernel version 5.11 or later on the host (in tree Intel SGX driver)
 - git, or similar tool, to obtain the source code
 - Docker, or similar tool, to build container images
 - Container registry ([local](https://docs.docker.com/registry/deploying/) or remote)